point8/service-templates/docs/content/index.md

     ```
 * If you make changes repeat the last step.
 * Visit your page under [https://localhost](https://localhost) (You have override the browser warnings, see "Reverse Proxy and TLS").

-### Deployment

-In order to deploy your service, you need to login into your server using SSH.

-* Clone your repository
-* Create the internal and external docker networks
-    ```
-    docker network create web
-    docker network create --internal local
-    ```
-* Spin everything up using
-    ```
-    docker-compose up --build
-    ```
-* If you make changes, update the repository on the server and repeat the last step.
-* Use `docker-compose start/stop` to start and stop your service and `docker-compose down` to stop it and remove all containers
-* If you are satisfied, you can run everything as a daemon with
-    ```
-    docker-compose up --detach
-    ```
-* Visit your page under the designated URL

-#### Automatic deployment using your projects CI pipeline

-If you already have a server, than you can easily setup your project to be automatically deployed.

-1. Ask Christophe or Vitorio to add the server SSH key to your projects CI variables.
-2. Change the `TARGET_HOST` variable in the `.gitlab-ci.yml` file to your own `<subdomain>.point8.cloud` URL.
-3. Done

-All changes to the `main` branch are now deployed without further actions necessary.

 ## Launch multiple applications at subdomains
 It is possible to launch multiple apps and make them accessible at a self defined path.
 For better readability example names beginning with `my_` are used.
 These can be replaced by custom names.